nerobot/Home-Automation/ESP8266 temperature sensor/README.md

 The board uses the DS1631 I2C temperature sensor IC, but it would be easily modified for whateverboard temperature sensor you want.
 I'm still developing this, so the code might be a bit buggy at the moment.

+## 26 March 2016
+Updated the FSM to include a "sleeping" state
+* The system should go to "sleep" after 60 seconds, meaning that the display does blank.
+* During "sleeping" turning the rotary encoder will cause the system to wake up and go back to "waiting".

 ## 19 March 2016
 Added a rotary encoder to the system.
 * This allow the desired temperature to be set via the wall mounted system.